AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Results

 \subsubsection{Children's Reaction to Personalized Content}

-In debriefing, parents reported that having their child's personal interests and contexts in the stories engaged the child in the reading activity.
-Many children showed heightened interest when they encountered characters that resembled themselves or familiar people.
-For instance, P6 reported, \textit{``Because people around him appeared and it was a situation he had experienced, he showed much interest.''} Children often reacted positively when the story’s protagonist, modeled after themselves, engaged in desirable behaviors, smiling in response.
-Conversely, they showed reluctance when the undesirable path depicted embarrassing scenarios, such as toileting behaviors.
-Some children also experienced confusion when a character’s behavior or appearance diverged from reality.
-P3 noted, \textit{``No one in our family wears glasses, but the story depicted the father with glasses, and my child seemed unable to recognize the character as his father''}.

-In addition, P10 observed that her child became overly fixated on specific interests, insisting on repeatedly viewing and discussing only those particular scenes.
-This tendency was also noted as a potential concern in expert interviews, suggesting that while personalization can enhance engagement, it may also reinforce narrow focus if not carefully managed.
-P10 noted that in the later part of the study, she created stories without incorporating C10’s specific interests, and observed that this allowed C10 to concentrate better.
+In debriefing, parents reported that incorporating their children's interests and contexts into the stories helped engage them in the reading activities.
+Many also noted that their children appeared more interested when encountering characters that resembles themselves or familiar people.
+Children often reacted positively when the story’s protagonist, modeled after themselves, engaged in desirable behaviors, smiling in response.
+Conversely, they showed reluctance when the undesirable path depicted embarrassing scenarios.
+Meanwhile, P10 observed her child overly fixated on specific interests, insisting on repeatedly viewing and discussing only those scenes.
+This tendency was also noted as a potential concern in expert interviews that personalization may also reinforce narrow focus.